Roza Sarkisian: Biography

-Her productions, dealing with the topics of collective memory, national identity, political manipulation, non-normativity and social oppression have won several awards and invitations to many festivals in Ukraine (including Gogol Fest in Kyiv, 2014 and 2016; Urban Exploration Lviv Fest 2014; GaliciaKult in Kharkiv, 2016; Terra Futura in Kherson, 2016; Startup Gogol Fest in Mariupol 2017; the Golden Lion in Lviv, 2018; Parade Fest in Kharkiv, 2018 and 2019; Svitohliad in Severodonieck, 2019) and in Poland: Desant.UA Festival in Warsaw, 2017; Close Strangers Festival in Poznań, 2019.
+Her productions, which address themes of collective memory, national identity, political manipulation, non-normativity, and social oppression, have received awards and been presented at numerous festivals in Ukraine and Poland, including GogolFest (Kyiv, 2014, 2016), Urban Exploration Fest (Lviv, 2014), GaliciaKult (Kharkiv, 2016), Terra Futura (Kherson, 2016), Startup GogolFest (Mariupol, 2017), Golden Lion (Lviv, 2018), Parade Fest (Kharkiv, 2018, 2019), Svitohliad (Severodonetsk, 2019), Desant.UA (Warsaw, 2017), and Close Strangers Festival (Poznań, 2019).

 Awards

 Roza is a winner of the British Council Ukraine competition "Taking the Stage 2017", as well as the Gaude Polonia scholarship of the Minister of Culture and National Heritage of the Republic of Poland in 2017, International Mobility Grant “Culture Bridges” and the Artistic Scholarship from the President of Ukraine in 2019/2020.
 She also won a "City of Lviv Personality of the Year 2018” award in the category of Theatre.